CALCULATE YOUR SIP RETURNS

 GST on Two-Wheelers: An Overview

 Two-wheelers like scooters and motorcycles are the primary mode of transport in India.
-Considering that they play a significant role in daily commuting, the government decided to bring them into the ambit of the goods and services taxation regime.
+Given their significant role in daily commuting, the government decided to bring them within the ambit of the goods and services tax regime.
 The levy of GST on two-wheelers ensures transparent and uniform taxation, simplifying the process for both manufacturers and consumers.

 The GST on two-wheelers is included as part of the vehicle’s ex-showroom price.
 This price also includes the cost of manufacturing, distribution margins, dealer commissions, and other expenses.
 Once GST is applied, additional charges like road tax, insurance, and registration fees further determine the vehicle’s on-road price.